This is the first page of the Charles Colombo interview from 1980.

 If you really, really, really want to get technical, it was a legal pad, not a notebook.

 In 1980, when I interviewed six members of the U.S. national team that upset England in the 1950 World Cup, I used a legal pad to take notes, not a notebook as I previously reported.

 The bottom line is that there was information on the pad, precious information.

-Last week I found that precious legal pad while rummaging through a box of old soccer stuff.
-I wound up using the comments for a story that ran at FourFourTwo:
+In 2016, I found that precious legal pad while rummaging through a box of old soccer stuff.
+I wound up using the comments for a story that ran at FourFourTwo.

 Back in those days before reporters used tape recorders, VORs and cellphones to record interviews on a regular basis, we had to take notes — on a pen and paper.
 The interview process was much slower, but efficient.